-Manage Notifications
+Manage Distractions

-Research on multi-tasking and interruptions has shown that we generally react to a new message within 6 seconds.
-Resuming a task after an interruption takes between 64 seconds and 20 minutes.
-Constant activity switching can actually have more negative effects than actual interruptions.
+The average attention duration on a computer screen has been decreasing over the last 20 years, going from 2.5 minutes in 2004, to 44 seconds in 2021.
+Research on multi-tasking and interruptions has also shown that we generally react to a new message within 6 seconds.
+Resuming a task after an interruption takes between on average 25 minutes and 26 seconds.
+We know that constant activity switching can actually have more negative effects than actual interruptions.
 Also, research on notification behaviour has shown that critical messages are only 12% of what we receive.

-We have also found that people who separate their devices (i.e. smartphone and tablet are only for personal stuff, laptop is only for work stuff) feel more in control of work-home boundary management.
+We have found that people who separate their devices (i.e. smartphone and tablet are only for personal stuff, laptop is only for work stuff) feel more in control of work-home boundary management.

-Turn off your notifications.
+☐ Turn off your notifications.

 You might want to do this forever for certain apps, or based on certain times/locations, or even manually on a case-by-case basis.
+You can do this for email and any Instant messaging platform (or individual groups within Teams or Slack).